Information We May Collect

 Attn: Legal Department

-This Policy may be changed from time to time, consistent with the requirements of the Privacy Shield.
+This Policy may be changed from time to time, consistent with the requirements of the Frameworks.
 You can determine when this Policy was last revised by referring to the “Last Updated” legend at the bottom of this Policy.
 Any changes to this Policy will become effective when posted to our website.

 Tesla Updates are emails, calls or messages via the Tesla app (all of them referred to as ‘messages’) that provide more information on Tesla products, services and regional events.
 We are requesting this consent on our own behalf and that of our regional subsidiaries.
 You can withdraw your consent to receive commercial electronic messages at any time by clicking "unsubscribe" at the bottom of these emails or Tesla app message, or letting our customer representative know about your decision.
 Some messages directly related to a Tesla purchase cannot be opted out of.